-Once a year, Pro-Cut International sponsors a gathering of brake experts from around the industry.
-Attendees include brake engineers from DaimlerChrysler, Ford and General Motors, several suppliers of brake service tools, representatives from a variety of different types of service outlets (retailers like Sears and PepBoys, tire chains, muffler shops, etc.), training instructors, people from AAA and the Motorist Assurance Program (MAP), plus members of the media.
-This year's meeting was held May 15 in Romulus, Michigan.
+Pro-Cut International sponsored a gathering of brake experts from around the industry to talk about a variety of brake service and repair issues.
+Attendees include brake engineers from DaimlerChrysler, Ford and General Motors, several suppliers of brake service tools, representatives from a variety of different types of service outlets (retailers like PepBoys, tire chains, muffler shops, etc.), training instructors, people from AAA and the Motorist Assurance Program (MAP), plus members of the media.

 * Brake rotors -- Should they or shouldn't they be resurfaced when doing a brake job?
 If so, what's the best way to resurface rotors?

 * Brake fluid -- What do the OEMs say about inspecting and changing brake fluid for preventive maintenance?